What is Fast Fashion?

 Fast fashion apparel has emerged as a significant source of microplastics in the seas and oceans, in addition to decomposing in landfills and being burned.
 The low-cost, plastic-based textiles release fibres into the water.

-Landfills: The quick change in trends and the short lifespan of clothing leads to the discarded clothes ending up in landfills or being burned, which again leads to more environmental degradation.
+Landfills: The quick change in trends and the short lifespan of clothing leads to discarded clothes ending up in landfills or being burned, which again leads to more environmental degradation.

 More Emissions: Large amounts of clothes and textiles need to be transported and this leads to the transportation of materials and finished products over long distances, contributing to carbon emissions and eventually, climate change.